Drug Evaluation Committee 2019-02 Time to Confirm Investigator's Position on Safety Information

 Question

-In one sponsor's clinical trial, safety information is issued once every two weeks.
-At one site, the safety information is provided to the investigator by mail, and the CRA is notified by fax of the investigator's opinion on whether the trial can continue and whether the explanatory document for subjects needs to be revised.
-In addition, safety information is provided directly by the sponsor to the Clinical Trial Review Committee (external) at this medical institution.
-The Clinical Trial Review Committee meets twice a month, and at the earliest two weeks after the safety information is submitted, the Clinical Trial Review Committee meets to review the information.
+In a sponsor's clinical trial, safety information is issued once every two weeks.
+At one Investigator Site, the safety information is provided to the investigator by mail, and the CRA is notified by fax of the sponsor's opinion on whether or not the trial can continue and whether or not the explanatory documents for the subjects need to be revised.
+In addition, at this Investigator Site, safety information is provided directly to the Clinical Trial Review Committee (external) by the sponsor.
+The Clinical Trial Review Committee meets twice a month, and at the earliest two weeks after the safety information is submitted, the Clinical Trial Review Committee reviews the information.

-At this medical institution, there was a case in which the investigator's opinion was confirmed later than the Clinical Trial Review Committee meeting.
+At this Investigator Site, there was a case in which the investigator's opinion was confirmed later than the Investigator Review Committee meeting.
 In such a case, when is the deadline for the investigator to record his/her opinion?

 • Up to the date of preparation of the Request for Clinical Trial Review